-According to Turbo Tax, the most commonly-missed tax deduction is medical expenses.
 While you might have insurance through an employer or parent, many of us still have to pay at least a portion out of pocket for certain procedures or prescriptions, like eyeglasses or medication.
 Maybe your dental plan, for example, covers 80% of the cost, but you need to pay the remaining 20% yourself.
-For major dental work, that could equate to hundreds of dollars.
+For major dental work, that could equate to hundreds, even thousands, of dollars.

-The amount you can claim is based on your income, but it’s up to a maximum of $2,208 or 3%.
-So if you make $30,000 per year, anything more than $900 in medical expenses can count toward a credit.
+The amount you can claim is based on your income, but anything above what’s covered could count towards a credit.
 The Canada Revenue Agency website has a dedicated page that lists all eligible medical expenses.

 Work with your spouse to determine the best approach

-Sometimes it’s best to do your taxes together with a spouse and pool expenses, and other times, it might make more sense to do them on your own, such as in my situation where I’m self-employed.
+Sometimes it’s best to do your taxes together with a spouse and pool expenses, and other times, it might make more sense to do them on your own.
 But really, no matter your marital status, every person must file his taxes individually.

 That said, if you are married or in a common-law relationship, make sure to divide up the expenses appropriately.
 For example, deductions like child care and medical expenses should go on the lower income earner’s taxes, while donations should be claimed by the person who makes more money.